Biography

 2008 Junior World Champion

 With his dad being a Senna fan and his uncle an autocross driver, Sébastien Ogier fell in love with motorsports from his early childhood.
 After trying out karting for a while, he started entering competitions, winning the FFSA’s Rallye Jeunes - a talent spotting event organized by the French Federation – in 2005.
 This win secured him a driving seat in the Peugeot 206 Cup, where he began his collaboration with his co-driver, Julien Ingrassia.
-Best rookie of the year, he scored his first podium finish, then went on to win his first races over the next season, making a name for himself in the championship.
+Best rookie of the year, he scored his first podium finish, then went on to win his first races over the next season and sealed the championship.

 Sébastien Ogier made his debut in the world championship in 2008, a mere two years after his first rally.
 He started out as category winner in a Citroën C2 S1600 and even obtained a point in the overall standings.
 With two further victories, he clinched the Junior World Champion title at his first attempt.
 Thanks to this title he was offered a WRC wheel for the last rally of the 2008 season, in Wales.
 He accomplished quite a feat by winning the first stage and leading the race for a while.

 His maiden victory came in the next season in Portugal.
-From then on, Sébastien Ogier’s performances just got better and better and he joined the official Citroën team for the gravel rallies of the second half of the year.
-As a team-mate of Sébastien Loeb, he won in Japan in a race he was running for the first time.
-He became a permanent member of the team in 2011, scored five successes over the course of the season and claimed 3rd place overall.
-After the curtain had fallen on the championship, Ogier won the Race of Champions at his first attempt.
+From then on, Sébastien Ogier’s performances just got better and better and he joined the official Citroën team for the gravel rallies of the second half of the year and won in Japan.
+He became a permanent member of the team in 2011 alongside Sébastien Loeb, scored five successes over the course of the season and claimed 3rd place overall.

 At the end of 2011, Sébastien Ogier set himself a new challenge: he joined Volkswagen Motorsport to collaborate with the German brand in developing the new Polo R WRC, whose debut was announced for 2013.
 In the meantime, the French driver switched between testing sessions and an almost full participation in the 2012 season in a Skoda Fabia S2000.

 The Polo R WRC made its debut in the Monte-Carlo Rally of 2013.
 First stage, first scratch for Ogier, who mounted the second step of the podium.
 His maiden victory behind the wheel of his new car came in the very next rally, in Sweden, which is all the more impressive as northern drivers historically dominate the race.
 Ogier was only the second non-Scandinavian driver to win it!
-This set the tone for his season, as success followed success and the title beckoned.
-The grand finale came on Rally France before Ogier and Ingrassia had even started the first stage which doubled as the Power Stage.
+This set the tone for his season, as success followed success and the title eventually came on Rally France.

 And so Sébastien Ogier joined the very select club of world champions – the third French driver to have done so.
 At this point he set himself what was perhaps an even more daunting goal: defending his position as leader, and it was indeed a hard-fought season’s victory which was assured on Rally Catalonia 2014 after he beat off the challenge of his increasingly tough rivals.
 With 8 wins out of the 13 rallies contested, he became the eighth driver to secure more than one title.

-In 2014, Sébastien teamed up as an Ambassador with Make-A-Wish® France, to help granting the wishes of children with life-threatening medical conditions.
+Since 2014, Sébastien Ogier has been as an Ambassador with Make-A-Wish® France, to help granting the wishes of children with life-threatening medical conditions.

 2024